Gives polished length and separation that lasts; apply on dry, set lids to reduce transfer.

 - Not a high-drama volume formula

-- May need extra coats for very dark impact
+- May need extra coats for deeper impact

 Thrive Causemetics Liquid Lash Extensions Mascara